fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Get-AzureRmDataLakeStoreTrustedIdProvider.md

 ```

 ### -Name
-The name of the trusted identity provider to retrieve
+Specifies the name of the trusted identity provider that this cmdlet gets.

 ```yaml
 Type: String